Get insider access

 19.0 mm (0.748")

-The typing experience on the SteelSeries Apex Pro is great, especially thanks to the fact you can set your preferred pre-travel distance.
+The typing experience on the SteelSeries Apex Pro is great, especially because you can set your preferred pre-travel distance.
 This can prevent typos efficiently once you find the right settings for you.
 The keys feel stable when typing, although some people may not like the soft finish of the keys.
 Also, note that the OmniPoint switches are linear and don't provide any tactile feedback.
 If you prefer a simple keyboard with outstanding typing quality, check out the IBM Model M.

 7.2